detomon/bliplay/README.md

 bliplay
 =======

-This program was build to play CSV like sound files to test the BlipKit library.
+This program was build to play sound files to test the BlipKit library.
 Some example files are located in `examples`.

 1. Install SDL